 Choose a new pot that’s no more than 2 inches (5 centimeters) larger in both depth and diameter than the pot you are replacing.

 I hope you’ve enjoyed this article.
-If you’d like to start growing this wonderful houseplant, head over to Amazon and pick up a Hindu Rope Plant now.
+If you’d like to start growing this wonderful houseplant, you can buy one on Etsy and have it delivered directly to your door.